 Day 2 will be our first venture into the canyon, as we hike down to Indian Garden for a shaded rest and picnic, then return to the south rim.
 You’ll get a good taste of what hiking in the canyon is like and some beautiful views of the Bright Angel Canyon.
 Ice cream on the south rim will be your reward for this challenging day.

 We’ll want a very early start on Day 3 for our descent into the canyon along the South Kaibab Trail.
 Escaping the crowds and enjoying the cool morning air for the spectacular descent is our goal.
 We’ll descend from the ponderosa forests at the rim through the layers of Kaibab limestone, Coconino sandstone and hermit shale to the Colorado at the base of the Canyon.
 The variety within the Canyon is overwhelming.
 The land forms, the colors, the spectacular vistas, that first sighting of the Colorado – every switchback along the trail is its own visual and sensual adventure.
-Our lodging at Phantom Ranch will be in a 10 person cabin.
+Our lodging at Phantom Ranch will be in multi-bed cabins.
 Unfortunately we cannot offer a choice of beds as our bed assignment is provided from a lottery and we take what they can give us.
 Toilets are in each lodging unit, and the well stocked showers are located in a separate, single sex building.

 Day 4 is one of choice – a layover day, a chance to enjoy Phantom Ranch, hike, relax and read – your pleasure.
 Our guides will be happy to lead you on one or both of two, half-day hikes around the canyon bottom.